dfelinto/blender-manual/manual/editors/3dview/display/overlays.rst

 Show Weight Contours
    Show contour lines formed by points with the same interpolated weight.

+   This visualizes weight variations too small to be seen from colors and can be useful for judging the smoothness and consistency of gradients, e.g. when using smoothing tools and brushes.

 Show Wire
    Use wireframe display in paint modes.